I wrote the following post in 2018.

 Mindfulness has made me pay more attention to whatever I am doing, even if it was painting with my daughter when I was least inclined to participate.

-Being fully present at the moment without the constant worry of what else I could be doing in that time has bestowed my mind with a sense of relief.
+Being fully present in the moment without the constant worry of what else I could be doing in that time has bestowed my mind with a sense of relief.

 Being mindful about where I invest my time, has helped me step out of the autopilot mode that has been thus far pushing me to carry on with the same mental ruts, day after day, for the better or worse.